 I’ve recently returned from a three-day trip to Marrakech where I was treated to the most incredible food, gorgeous scenery, winter sunshine, traditional riads, serene gardens and a bustling city packed with excitement and intrigue.

-If you’re visiting for a long weekend, here’s a perfect three-day itinerary for Marrakech to show you the best the city has to offer, and also give you the chance to explore the stunning High Atlas Mountains too.
+If you’re visiting for a long weekend, here’s a perfect three-day itinerary including things to do in Marrakech to show you the best the city has to offer, and also give you the chance to explore the stunning High Atlas Mountains too.

 As soon as you arrive, go to your accommodation to leave your luggage and head straight out to explore.